TDMPrinting/tdmprinting-website/_projects/timesplitters-rewind.md

 For a highly anticipated game I was tasked with recreating a piece of the games 2D Art.

-The original image was imported into Autodesk Inventor
+The original image was imported into Autodesk Inventor, from the there model was built around the image, so the proportions were correct.